rgilks/acto/README.md

 - **Testing**: Includes unit/integration tests (Jest) and end-to-end tests (Playwright).
 - **Error Tracking**: Sentry integration for monitoring.

+### Saving Your Story

+You can save your current adventure progress at any time using the "Save Story" option in the user menu (available when logged in).

+This will download a `.zip` file containing:

+- **`story.json`**: A structured representation of your story history, including passages, summaries, and metadata.
+- **`prompt_log.json`**: A log file detailing the prompts sent to the AI and the key parts of the response (passage, choices, image prompt, summary) for each step.
+Useful for debugging or understanding AI behavior.
+- **`media/` folder**: Contains the generated images (`.png`) and audio files (`.mp3`) for each step.

 ## Technology Stack

 - **Next.js**: Latest version using App Router